Sherman5A/apple-silicon/report/report.md

 originating in 1978 when Intel released the 16-bit 8086, using x86.
 Also released, the 8088, a cheaper alternative [@intel-timeline].
 The 8088 caught IBM's attention who wanted to enter the growing consumer microcomputer market.
-IBM typically designed all their hardware, but used the Intel 8088 due to the competitive price and time pressure.
+IBM typically designed all their hardware but used the Intel 8088 due to the competitive price and time pressure.
 The PC Greatly exceeded sales expectations, and underwent reverse-engineering, leading to clones [@ibm-pc].
 The popularity grew Intel into an industry giant. x86 was continuously improved throughout the